As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Gastrointestinal upset

-If your senior dog has only just suddenly started pooping in the house and they appear to have diarrhoea then a stomach upset may be to blame.
+If your senior dog has only just suddenly started pooping in the house and they appear to have diarrhea, then a stomach upset may be to blame.
 Elderly dogs with gut problems will often squat multiple times to toilet, have very watery stools and there may even be blood present in the poop.

-The sensation of needing to poop or defecate all the time due to diarrhoea can lead to your dog going in unusual places, often because they can’t hold on to their stools.
-If your dog often eats things they shouldn’t and seems unwell in themselves then this may be the cause of messing in the house.
+The sensation of needing to poop or defecate all the time due to diarrhea can lead to your dog going in unusual places, often because they can’t hold on to their stools.
+If your dog often eats things they shouldn’t and seems unwell in themselves, then this may be the cause of messing in the house.
 It’s recommended you take them to your local vet as soon as possible.

 Cognitive dysfunction and confusion

-What can I do to stop my dog pooping / defecating in the house?
+What can I do to stop my dog pooping/defecating in the house?

 Some causes of your dog pooping in the house can be treated, whilst others can only be managed.
-The first step is a trip to your veterinarian who will perform a full physical exam on your golden oldie.
+The first step is a trip to your veterinarian, who will perform a full physical exam on your golden oldie.

 Age-related degeneration of the nerves or muscles of the anal sphincter can only be managed rather than treated – more on how to manage this later.

 Spinal and intervertebral disc disease must be investigated immediately.
-If your dog has had a recent back injury and you think they’ve lost control of their bowels then it will need addressing quickly.
-Some back injuries can recover with time and rest – anti-inflammatory medication can help too.
-However, some more serious back injuries like a ruptured intervertebral disc may require surgical intervention.
+If your dog has had a recent back injury and you think they’ve lost control of their bowels, then it will need addressing quickly.
+Some back injuries can recover with time and rest; anti-inflammatory medication can help, too.
+However, some more serious back injuries, like a ruptured intervertebral disc, may require surgical intervention.
 Your vet may want to perform an MRI scan to ascertain where the problem is and how best to treat it.

 Parasitic infections are usually easy to fix and prevent.
 Always keep your dog up to date with regular worm treatment and they may need a slightly longer course if they have a severe infection.

-Increasing the fiber content of your dogs’ diet is one way to do this.
-There are prescription fiber supplements available that can really help or try adding some pumpkin, apple, carrot or green beans to their diet.
+Increasing the fiber content of your dog’s diet is one way to do this.
+There are prescription fiber supplements available that can really help, or try adding some pumpkin, apple, carrot, or green beans to their diet.

 How to manage a dog that is pooping indoors